Roach Back in Horses

 Roach back is normally not apparent in the foal, but can often be detected by six months of age.
 As they age, a horse with this condition may show a limited range of movement due to their spine being less flexible.
 Some consider they also tend to be weaker in the hind legs than properly conformed horses.

 In cases where roach back develops early and is the primary problem the prognosis is pretty good.
 In a great many cases the horses with mild to moderate congenital roach back will be able to be ridden and will exhibit no major health problems.

 Photo credit: Ivan McClellan / Foter.com / CC BY

 However roach back is a very general conformation trait and is not always congenital.
+It may be ascondary symptom of a more seriou condition.
 It can be caused by trauma to the spine.
 It it may be secondary to other conditionssuch as scoliosis or calcinosis.
 These more complex causes of kyphosis can have health consequences such as pain in the hind limbs and/or hind limb weakness.

 Some champion horses have been described as roach backed.
 Including: